 Company Executive Officer (First Lieutenant).
 The Company Executive Officer serves as second in command of the company and is directly responsible to the Company Commander.
 In addition to carrying out orders from the Company Commander, the XO counsels subordinate leaders as required and is responsible for their training, welfare, discipline, control, and morale.
+The XO is also responsible for maintaining company rosters, reporting personnel status and accountability to the Corps S-1, provides a company CDO roster to the Corps S-2, and works with the Corps S-3 for providing cadets to handle Corps mission/task/event requirements.

 Company First Sergeant (First Sergeant).
 The Company First Sergeant is the senior NCO of the Company and reports directly to the Company Commander.
-The 1SG is responsible for administrative matters in the company such as rosters; absentee reports; nightly unit status reports; company organization sheets; room change forms; and company leave requests.
+The 1SG is responsible for administration matters in the company such as absence reports; nightly unit status reports; room change forms; company leave requests; and ensures duty company responsibilities get completed to standard.
 The 1SG performs duties the Company Commander directs; maintains the company bulletin board; picks up distributions from the Commandant of Cadets' Office; and ensures that fire evacuation plans are posted.
 The 1SG is also responsible for the proper appearance of personnel and company areas; conducting periodic inspections; counseling platoon sergeants as required; and serving as the principle subordinate relative to the drill proficiency of the company.
 The 1SG counsels subordinate leaders as required and is responsible for their training, welfare, discipline, control, and morale.